-All investments securities present a risk of loss of capital.
-The maximum loss of capital on long equities and unlisted unit trusts is limited to the fair values of those positions.
+All investment securities present a risk of loss of capital.
+The maximum loss of capital on investment securities is generally limited to the fair values of those positions.
 The maximum loss of capital on derivatives is limited to the notional contract values of those positions.

-The Scheme's asset managers aim to manage these risks through the use of consistent and carefully considered investment strategy and guidelines specifically tailored for the Scheme's investment objectives.
+The Scheme's asset managers aim to manage these risks through the use of consistent and carefully considered investment strategy and guidelines specifically tailored for the Scheme's investment objective.
 Risk management techniques are used in the selection of investments.
 Asset managers will only purchase securities (including derivatives) which meet the prescribed investment criteria.
 Risk may also be reduced by diversifying investments across several asset managers, markets, regions or different asset classes and counterparties.